rweather/vz200-restoration/README.md

 <img alt="Replacement ROM's Bottom" src="photos/replacement-roms-bottom.jpg" width="860"/>

-During the ROM removal processm, I ripped up a few of the tracks so I have a few more bodge wires than would be strictly necessary for the yellow alterations listed above.
+During the ROM removal processm, I ripped up a few of the tracks so I have a few more bodge wires than would be strictly necessary for the bold alterations listed above.
 Not my finest soldering job, but servicable.

 The ROM images are available from Bushy's website.
 Download the